23-24 SEASON PASSES NOW AVAILABLE!

 By January of that year, snowmaking equipment begins to be used by Rib Mountain Ski Area.
 Equipment was still being understood and took quite some time to master the snowmaking skills.

-1960 - 1963
+1960 - 1963 NEW TRAILS

 A new trail built off to the west of the T-bar will extend from top to bottom and is named Duskey Bowl in honor of Joseph P. Duskey, a veteran local skier, providing the first good intermediate ski area at Rib Mountain.